Answered By: Sanjeet Mann Last Updated: Jun 29, 2017 Views: 11324

 PMIDs, strings of numbers, are created by the PubMed database which is run by the US National Library of Medicine and the National Institutes of Health.
 Examples of PMIDs are listed below.

-If you see a DOI or a PMID in a citation, you can type that information into the appropriate fields in the library's "Find an article" box to search for the full text.
+If you see a DOI or a PMID in a citation, you can search the library collection to determine whether we have full text.